 Football: Italian fans must not travel to UK for Euro final, says British minister

-LONDON: British transport minister Grant Shapps has told Italian soccer fans not to try to travel to England for the final of this year's Euro 2020 tournament on Sunday (Jul 11).
+LONDON: British transport minister Grant Shapps has told Italian football fans not to try to travel to England for the final of this year's Euro 2020 tournament on Sunday (Jul 11).

 England face Italy on Sunday in the final at London's Wembley Stadium, where crowds of around 60,000 people are expected but few of them will be Italians as Britain's travel rules require arrivals from there to quarantine for 10 days.